Please click on the following links to learn more about our training program.

 Group supervision is a combination of didactic and experiential material and case consultation.
 Group supervision meets for two hours every week.
 Our Clinical Supervisory Team rotates responsibility for leading this group meeting, providing you with the opportunity to experience the variety of styles and approaches each of our seasoned clinical team brings to their work.

 The following is a summary of the activities and time commitments involved in our training program at the Center for Creative Growth (CCG).
 In addition, please read the Phone Intake section carefully (Section V, A) to understand how those hours are counted.
 Please note that you are asked to schedule more time for that activity than is actually used in direct contact with callers.
 Non-phone time is available for your personal use, and is not included in the minimum time commitments CCG requires of trainees and interns.
-Each trainee is expected to devote a minimum of 20 hours weekly, and each intern is expected to devote a minimum of 25 hours weekly, to the following activities:
+Each trainee and intern is expected to devote approximately 25 hours weekly to the following activities:

 A. Group supervision: held every Wednesday, 9:45am-11:45am, (2 hours/week).

-We also provide an initial Seven-Day Training Orientation process, in order to support Training Program participants’ readiness to begin working with clients at CCG.
-The Training Orientation is conducted in two parts, each day from 9am-5pm.
+We also provide an initial 7-10 Day Orientation Training process, in order to support Training Program participants’ readiness to begin working with clients at CCG.
+The Orientation Training is conducted in two parts, each day from 9am-5pm.
 Part I is on Wednesday through Friday of the first week of training.
-Part II is on Tuesday through Friday of the second week of training.
+Part II is on Monday through Friday of the second week of training.

 II.
 Direct Client Contact (6-10 hours):